A Sense of Things: Netherlands /Guidebook

 Finally…*

-Please complete this brief form as soon as possible to assist with the planning of the workshop.
+Please complete this brief form (for June or August) as soon as possible to assist with the planning of the workshop.

 And can I kindly ask you to have a read of this code of conduct which contains additional practical details and shared expectations for the duration of the week.